-Figure 17: Size: density histogram of absolute counts of king scallops for the territorial sea displayed by survey year and survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
+Figure 18: Size: density histogram of absolute counts of king scallops for the territorial sea (all survey cells and grounds) displayed by survey year and survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
 Targeted survey cells excluded.
 The absolute count is calculated by using a scalar (i.e. the ratio of total observed to subsampled counts) to scale the size frequency distributions.

-The size distribution of individuals from all three dredge types (Juvenile Queen, Standard King and Standard Queen) are shown in Figure 17.
+Variation over time (2019-2023) in the size distribution of individuals from all three dredge types (Juvenile Queen, Standard King and Standard Queen) are shown in Figure 18.
 The juvenile dredges show two cohorts (one under and one over the 95 mm cut-off point) in all years.
-The cohort of scallops under 95 mm for 2022 has a smaller peak than in 2019 and 2020 but is still evident.
-For post-recruits the peak in scallops over 95 mm is also smaller in 2022 than in 2021 and 2019 (Figure 17).
+There is a peak in 2023 for the cohort of scallops under 95 mm (Juvenile and Standard queen dredges) (Figure 18).